LeslieDancey/fme-server-FULL/layer_selection_and_handling.md

 Your users do not need to know where the MicroStation file is coming from, nor do they need to see a parameter for it.
 By deleting the parameter, we’ll remove it from the user’s view and ensure it gets uploaded to FME Server.

 In the Navigator pane, browse to User Parameters > Published Parameters > SourceDataset_DGNV8, right-click the parameter and choose the option to delete.

+**7. Publish to FME Server**

+Save the workspace as Exercise3e.fmw.
+Select File > Publish to FME Server from the menubar to start the publishing process.

+Fill in the connection details and credentials as usual and then click Next to continue.

+In the next dialog select Training as the repository to publish to.
+However, do not yet click Next.
+Instead, click on the button labelled Select Files.

+The Resources dialog shows what resources – such as source data – are being uploaded to FME Server along with the workspace.
+Remember all GeoTIFF orthophotos are already uploaded, so uncheck those files from the list.

+However, we do want to upload the MicroStation DGN file.
+In this case we’ll upload it to a repository (available only to this workspace) rather than to a Resources folder where it would be open to everyone.

+Check to see where the file will be uploaded.
+If the dialog already says repository, then all is OK.
+Else click the button to change the location and set it to repository.

+When you click OK, a warning message will alert you to the fact that the GeoTIFF files are being referenced but not uploaded.
+That’s OK – we know the files already exist on the server – so simply click OK to dismiss the dialog.

+Then click Next to pass on to the final dialog of the publishing wizard.